Francis Farley

-The physics legacy of F J M Farley by his muon g-2 experiments, ultimately conducted by hundreds of physicists, engineers and national laboratory staff, at higher and higher accuracies revealing new physics each time, established the muon as a spin-1/2 particle satisfying the Dirac equation, quantum electrodynamics (CERN I & II), hadron physics (CERN III), electroweak and Higgs physics (BNL IV) in each of their respective eras.
-All of these experimental determinations collectively are therefore monumental for the progress of particle physics theory enabling the most recent and actively current FNAL V experiment to significantly and severely constrain the introduction of new particles by theory advances, such as Supersymmetry, Dark Matter and more.
+The physics legacy of Farley by his muon g-2 experiment conducted by hundreds of physicists, engineers, and national laboratory staff, established the muon as a spin-1/2 particle, satisfying the Dirac equation, quantum electrodynamics (CERN I & II), hadron physics (CERN III), electroweak, and Higgs physics (BNL IV), in each of their respective eras.
+All of these experimental determinations were monumental for the progress of particle physics theory, enabling the most recent and actively current FNAL V experiment to significantly constrain the introduction of new particles by theory advances, such as supersymmetry and dark matter.

 He started working on wave energy in 1976 and filed 14 patents in this area.
 He was the co-inventor of the Anaconda wave energy device.

 He won the 1980 Hughes Medal of the Royal Society "for his ultra-precise measurements of the muon magnetic moment, a severe test of quantum electrodynamics and of the nature of the muon".

 1967–82 he was the academic head of the Royal Military College of Science, Shrivenham.
-He has been visiting professor at Yale, University of Reading, University of New South Wales and at Southampton.
+He has been a visiting professor at Yale, University of Reading, University of New South Wales and at Southampton.